-Community buddies enable children and young people with a disability or additional needs to take part in activities in the community
+Community buddies enable children and young people with a disability to access the community or support them to take part in activities or groups of their choosing within the local community.

 A community buddy is: